Caesarsage/vertex-ai-firebase/README.md

 # Go back to project root
 cd ..

-# Add Firebase to your GCP project
+# Add Firebase to your GCP project (Optional: Already added from terraform)
-firebase projects:addfirebase YOUR_PROJECT_ID
+# firebase projects:addfirebase YOUR_PROJECT_ID

 # Set Firebase to use your project
 firebase use YOUR_PROJECT_ID